VeritasSoftware/MomentonCodingChallenge/README.md

     *   calls the API using HttpClient.
     *   generates the display string.
-    *   is injected into the component.
+    *   is injected into the Component.

-*   a Component called company-hierarchy
+*   a Component called company-hierarchy which

-    *   This calls the API using the injected Comany Service.
+    *   calls the API using the injected Company Service.
-    *   Displays the result.
+    *   displays the result.

 **UI Screenshot:**